usterijj01/10daysballetchallenge/content/Day10.md

-# Port de bras at the barre
+#Final port de bras at the barre + Bonus

 Port de bras is a French term that means "carriage of the arms."
 It refers to the movement and positioning of the arms in ballet, which is an important aspect of the aesthetic and artistic expression of the dance.
 In classical ballet, the port de bras at the barre refers to the series of arm movements that are performed while holding onto the ballet barre for support.